publiccodenet/about/activities/finance-management/bank.md

 # Bank

 Our bank is the Rabobank.
-There is a checking and savings account.
+There is a EUR checking and savings account.
 We are in progress of opening a USD account.
-There are bank cards and credit cards and online keys.
+There are bank cards, credit cards and online keys.
 Bank cards:

 * The Chief Executive, Operations Coordinator, and Treasurer of the board have an online key for internet banking
 * The Chief Executive has a debit card (wereldpas) and credit card